 A training class on carrying concealed weapons.
+The FL Legislature has approved a bill that would not require training.
 (Photo by George Frey/Getty Images)

 A new Florida law that expands rights to carry concealed firearms and erodes Florida’s prohibition of guns on school property is now in effect.

 The Republican-backed measure passed the Legislature this spring as Senate Bill 259 and was signed into law by Gov. Ron DeSantis Tuesday.

 Sen. Joe Gruters, a southwest Florida Republican and chairman of the Republican Party of Florida, sponsored the bill, saying his intent was to allow people with concealed weapons permits to carry their weapons during religious activities regardless whether the activities are conducted on property co-located with a school.

 “For the purposes of safety, security, personal protection, or any other lawful purpose, a person licensed under this section may carry a concealed weapon or firearm on property owned, rented, leased, borrowed, or lawfully used by a church, synagogue, or other religious institution,” the new law says.